How It Works

 | HTTP transport | SDK batches and POSTs events to POST /v1/events | Staging, production, connected mode |

-Browser SDK shipping: Browser events are sent through a same-origin relay handler (POST /debugbundle/browser) hosted on your backend.
+Browser SDK shipping: Browser events are sent through a relay handler (POST /debugbundle/browser) hosted on your backend.
+Same-origin relay paths avoid CORS setup; split frontend/backend deployments can use explicit browser relay mode with relay preflight handling and allowedOrigins.
 The relay validates, sanitizes, and either writes to local events (local mode) or spools for forwarding (connected mode).
-This avoids CORS issues and keeps project tokens off the client.
+This keeps project tokens off the client.
+If you rely on the relay spool for durability in containers or pods, place the spool directory on persistent storage.

 Log-based capture: An alternative input path. debugbundle ingest and debugbundle watch parse existing log files (via packages/log-parser) into the same event format.
 Supports debugbundle-ndjson (canonical structured format) and first-party adapters for PHP error logs and Apache error logs.